-As it turned out, THE PEOPLE IN THE STUDY LOST 16% OF THEIR BODY FAT IN 3 MONTHS!
+THE PEOPLE IN THE STUDY LOST 16% OF THEIR BODY FAT IN 3 MONTHS!

 For just a couple of weeks, the participants of the study were given green coffee, and told not to change any of their habits.
 Which means

 - They didn’t need to change their diet